Cavendish Square

 Cavendish Square is a public garden square in Marylebone in the West End of London.
 It has a double-helix underground commercial car park.
-Its northern road forms ends of four streets: of Wigmore Street that runs to Portman Square in the much larger Portman Estate to the west; of Harley Street which runs an alike distance; of Chandos Street which runs for one block and; of Cavendish Place which runs the same.
+Its northern road forms the ends of four streets: Wigmore Street that runs to Portman Square in the much larger Portman Estate to the west; Harley Street which runs a similar distance; Chandos Street which runs for one block and; Cavendish Place which runs the same.
 The south side itself is modern: the rear façade and accesses to a flagship department store and office block.
 On the ground floors facing are Comptoir Libanais, Royal Bank of Scotland and Pret a Manger premises.

 Oxford Circus 150m south-east is where two main shopping streets meet.
 Only the south is broken by a full-width street, Holles Street. which also runs one block only; the north is broken by Dean's Mews in which Nos.
 11–13 exist, the office conversion of a nunnery, retaining a chapel in its rear.

 Planning permission was granted in April 2020 for a subterranean health and wellbeing development of 280,000 square feet across four storeys below ground level.